EricLuec/nvim/README.md

 # Introduction

-Now that we all know that I became a superior human beeing, lets break my config down ant list the shortcuts increase workflow to a blazing 400%.
+Lets break this config down and list the shortcuts increase workflow to a blazing 400%.
 (Not entirely tho but im currently working towards it...)

 # TableofContents